wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 https://medium.com/surfline-labs/intelligent-surf-cameras-fce6e7e3d03e
 describes an AI-powered surf camera at https://www.surfline.com/.
 It uses Amazon Kinesis Video Streams, Amazon Rekognition, and Amazon SageMaker to detect surfers and provide them with real-time surfing conditions and information.

-## Types of data analysis

-* Descriptive (what happened)
-* Diagnostic (why did it happen) based on correlation and causation from drill-down
-* Predictive (what is likely to happen)
-* Prescriptive (do this) makes recommendations based on predictive analytics using data mining, statistics, modeling, machine learning, and artificial intelligence (AI) to make recommendations.
-<br /><br />

-<a target="_blank" href="https://www.linkedin.com/pulse/aws-grafana-opsramp/?trackingId=Uq5wW%2F%2FISsiwL%2B5FOHpkmw%3D%3D">Grafana SaaS AWS Integration</a> by OpsRamp